swiftlang/swift-org-website/documentation/cxx-interop/index.md

 The C++ class that represents a Swift enumeration is copyable.
 Its copy constructor copies the underlying Swift value into a new value.
 The destructor of the C++ class destroys the underlying Swift value.
-As of Swift 5.9, C++ classes that represent Swift enumerations can not be moved in C++ using `std::move`.
+Currently C++ classes that represent Swift enumerations can not be moved in C++ using `std::move`.